Woolloongabba

 Woolloongabba lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Woolloongabba's population, as per AreaSearch's analysis, is approximately 10,210 as of August 2025.
-This represents an increase of 1,613 people, or 18.8%, since the 2021 Census which reported a population of 8,597.
-The change was inferred from the estimated resident population of 10,068 in June 2024 and an additional 463 validated new addresses since the Census date.
-This results in a population density ratio of 4,236 persons per square kilometer, placing Woolloongabba in the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded the national average of 8.6%, making land highly sought after.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods, with all migration drivers being positive factors.
+Woolloongabba's population is around 10,210 as of Aug 2025.
+This reflects an increase of 1,613 people since the 2021 Census, which reported a population of 8,597 people.
+The change is inferred from the estimated resident population of 10,068 from the ABS as of June 2024 and an additional 463 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,236 persons per square kilometer, placing Woolloongabba in the top 10% of national locations assessed by AreaSearch.
+The area's 18.8% growth since the 2021 census exceeded the national average (8.6%).
+Population growth was primarily driven by overseas migration contributing approximately 67.0%.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-By 2041, Woolloongabba is projected to increase by 7,751 persons, representing a total gain of 74.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, exceptional growth is predicted over the period with Woolloongabba expected to increase by 7,751 persons to 2041 based on the latest population numbers, recording a gain of 74.5% in total over the 17 years.

 Frequently Asked Questions - Population